cheredia19/us-presidential-elections-facts-and-figures/README.md

 ## Electoral votes by party (1856-2020)

-Hillary Clinton (2016), Al Gore (2000), Grover Cleveland (1888), and Samuel Tilden (1876), all Democrats, were all "victims" of the [Electoral College](https://www.archives.gov/electoral-college/about) system.
-They obtained more ballots than their rivals, but fewer electoral votes.
+Hillary Clinton (2016), Al Gore (2000), Grover Cleveland (1888), and Samuel Tilden (1876), all Democrats, were all *victims* of the [Electoral College](https://www.archives.gov/electoral-college/about) system.
+They obtained more ballots, but fewer electoral votes.
+That is why they were not elected president of the United States then.

 The case of the 1824 election is unique.
 Candidate **Andrew Jackson** gathered 41.3% of the popular votes and 99 electors, 32 below the majority required to be elected.

-In second place in both instances was John Quincy Adams with 30.9% of the votes and 84 electors.
+Second place in both instances was John Quincy Adams with 30.9% of the votes and 84 electors.
 Henry Clay placed third in popular ballots with 13% and fourth in electors with 37 seats.
-Lastly, William H. Crawford obtained 11.2% of the votes, but surpassed Clay by 4 electors with 41, placing third in this instance.
+Lastly, William H. Crawford obtained 11.2% of the votes, but surpassed Clay by four electors with 41, placing third in this instance.

-To date, it has been **the only occasion in which none of the presidential candidates obtained a majority of the electoral vote**.
+It has been **the only occasion where no presidential candidates obtained a majority of the electoral vote**.

+Faced with a fragmented Electoral College, the election had to be carried to the House of Representatives.
+Each state cast only one vote, resulting in the elimination of Clay from the contingent election by placing fourth.
+Clay supported Adams, with whom he shared views on many major issues.
+Thus, Adams won the vote of 13 states against seven for Jackson and four for Crawford, gaining the presidency.

+The four subsequent instances where the popular vote winner had not achieved a majority in the Electoral College were:

+- 1876: Democrat candidate Samuel Tilden achieved 51% of the popular vote but **one less electoral vote** than Rutherford Hayes, who won the presidency.
+- 1888: Grover Cleveland was prevented from a second term in a row because Republican Benjamin Harrison outscored Cleveland by 35 electoral votes.
+- 2000:

 <FlatUiTable data={{ url: 'ev_dem_rep.csv' }} />